About the Course

 Celebrate your Successes

-Tuition: 3 x 1-hour classes
+Tuition: 3 x 75 minute classes

-Course is $150 + GST
+The course is $175 + GST

 One person per registration.